pianostringquartet/reframe-middleware/README.md

 As we saw above, re-frame uses a single middleware whose only responsibility is to call `action.handle` and run the state changes and side-effects described in  the handler response.

-### Traditional redux: actions must be manually connected to reducer(s)/middleware(s) in a verbose, error-prone manner
+## Traditional redux: actions must be manually connected to reducer(s)/middleware(s) in a verbose, error-prone manner

-An action is not bound to any given reducer or middleware; we have to manually connect them (e.g. `switch`, `if-else`, `TypedReducer` etc.) and write a test to ensure an actin is being consumed.
+An action is not bound to any given reducer or middleware; we have to manually connect them (e.g. `switch`, `if-else`, `TypedReducer` etc.) and write a test to ensure an action is being consumed.

 Consider a common way of matching a redux action to its reducer and/or middleware(s):